TheDen/netmon/README.md

 # netmon

-Terminal network monitor for linux
+Command line network monitor for linux.
+Written in python and uses curses.

 ## Install